FredNov/HScatter/README.md

 # HScatter

-Houdini OBJ asset for scatter large amounts of geometry.
+Houdini OBJ asset for scatter large amounts of geometry instances.
 Currently it supports Mantra and Arnold

 - Scatters large amounts of geometry
 - Instance or Geometry mode